-Whilst our community Community engagement Engagement activities can take place at any time of the year, the planning for community engagement will take into account key dates, notably the Christmas and New Year period, other public holidays, school holidays and any special events that may impact on the community's availability.
+Whilst our Community Engagement activities can take place at any time of the year, the planning for community engagement will take into account key dates, notably the Christmas and New Year period, other public holidays, school holidays and any special events that may impact on the community's availability.

-The timing and planning for community Community engagement Engagement activities may also depend upon our program of work.
+The timing and planning for Community Engagement activities may also depend upon our program of work.